 Child custody proceedings may be handled by the family court or be negotiated by parents and their attorneys.
 The court often prefers it when parents create their own parenting plan, as it shows that parents are willing to work together to benefit their child.
 However, the court must still approve of the final agreement.
 In both cases, the court will ensure that a child is taken care of.
-Whether your custody case is litigated or negotiated, you need an experienced Bloomington custody attorney.
+Whether your custody case is litigated or negotiated, you need an experienced Bloomington, IL custody lawyer.

 There is a misconception among many that the court will always favor the mother during custody cases.
 Both parents may worry that the court’s preference will negatively impact the time they have with their children.
 When you begin a custody case, it’s crucial to understand how the court approaches custody arrangements and how that may impact your parenting plan.